-14 Proven Strategies to Increase Sales of Your Product
+21 Sales Strategies to Increase Sales

-2) Clearly Define Your Customer
+Clearly Define Your Customer

-Who is the person who would most likely to buy your product and buy it immediately?
+First, you need to know who you’re targeting.
+Who is the person who would most likely buy your product and buy it immediately?

 - How old are they?

 - Are they male or female?